progmaticltd/homebox/README.md

   - dovecot: imap.example.com
   - the webmail: webmail.example.com

 The generated certificates and DKIM keys will be automatically saved on your local computer, into the backup folder.
 This folder is ignored by git.
 If you restart the installation from scratch using a new server, these certificates and DKIM keys will be used, so you do not end up requesting more certificates or updating your DNS server more than necessary.
+This is particularly useful in development phase.

 ## What do you need for production usage?
 ### Basic requirements